Kafva/moat/README.md

 The certificate needs to be signed by an entity that the iOS client trusts.

 Assuming that you do not have domain name and a corresponding certificate signed by a known CA, a private DNS server (e.g. [pihole](https://pi-hole.net/)) and CA can also be used.
-To install your own CA as a trusted root authoritty on iOS:
+To install your own CA as a trusted root authority on iOS:

 1. Serve up the `.crt` from a machine and download it through Safari on the iOS device
 2. This should give a prompt to install a profile for your CA